Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: Implementation of Topological CNOT Gate

-\paragraph*{Implementation of topological CNOT gate.} At this stage, we have attained the capability to simulate the unitary evolution of such anyonic system after a given braid sequence.
-As an illustrative instance, we opt for a braid sequence that approximates the CNOT gate implemented with 280 successive braiding operations using an injection method \cite{Bonesteel2005}, allowing us to verify our approach.
+\paragraph*{Computation of braid operators.} Since the $F$ and $R$ matrices are known for the Fibonacci model \cite{Rouabah2021}, it is possible to obtain the braid generators that operate on the above fusion basis states using the systematic method explained in the previous section.
+The explicit matrix representations of the braid generators are shown in Fig. \ref{fig:braid-generators}.
+Note that the braid operations $\sigma_1$ and $\sigma_2$ apply to the first qubit, while $\sigma_4$ and $\sigma_5$ act on the state of the second qubit.
+Furthermore, the braid operator $\sigma_3$ is responsible for the interaction between the two qubits.
+However, this interaction comes at a cost, as $\sigma_3$ mixes computational states with non-computational states, inducing information leakage \cite{Ainsworth2011}.
+For the sake of {time} performance and {save of memory}, it is worth noting that the computation of such braid generators can be carried out {separately on the $\fib$ and $\vac$ sectors to avoid trivial components}.\\ \paragraph*{Implementation of topological CNOT gate.} At this stage, we have attained the capability to simulate {the quantum evolution of two qubits represented by 6 Fibonacci anyons}.
+As an illustrative instance, we opt for a braid sequence that approximates the CNOT gate implemented with 280 successive braiding operations using an injection method \cite{Bonesteel2005}, allowing us to validate our approach.
 Computing the matrix representation of the given braid sequence results in a $13 \times 13$ matrix that includes the two possible computational sectors, as explained earlier.
 We obtain a braid-based Controlled-NOT operation, where the second qubit controls the application of the NOT gate on the first qubit, as shown in Fig. \ref{fig:cnot}.
 The accuracy and leakage of this approximation with respect to the \textit{conventional} CNOT quantum gate \cite{Nielsen2010} can be measured directly from the matrix representation.
 The spectral distance $\mathcal{D}(U_1, U_2) = \sqrt{\text{maxEigenvalue}(AA^\dagger)}$ is used to measure accuracy, where $A$ is the difference between the unitaries $U_1$ and $U_2$ after eliminating the global phases \cite{Bonesteel2005}.
-Furthermore, leakage is measured by the quantity $1 -\sqrt{\text{minEigenvalue} (UU^\dagger)}$, where the second term is the minimum factor by which the matrix $U$ can change the norm of a quantum state \cite{Field2018}. {The accuracy of the {topological} CNOT gate as approximated in sector $\vac$ and sector $\fib$ is 1.73e-3 and 1.24e-3, respectively, with an estimated leakage of 1.17e-06 and 2.54e-06, respectively.} The preceding example reveals that the systematic method we present in this study yields a commensurate level of accuracy as the original work \cite{Bonesteel2005}.\\
+Furthermore, leakage is measured by the quantity $1 -\sqrt{\text{minEigenvalue} (UU^\dagger)}$, where the second term is the minimum factor by which the matrix $U$ can change the norm of a quantum state \cite{Field2018}.
+The accuracy of the {topological} CNOT gate as approximated in sector $\vac$ and sector $\fib$ is {$1.73\cdot 10^{-3}$ and $1.24\cdot 10^{-3}$, respectively, with an estimated leakage of $1.17\cdot 10^{-6}$ and $2.54\cdot 10^{-6}$}, respectively.
+The preceding example reveals that the systematic method we present in this study yields a commensurate level of accuracy as the original work \cite{Bonesteel2005}.